coreinfrastructure/best-practices-badge/criteria.md

 ### Change control

-*Public version-controlled source repository*&#8224;
+*Public version-controlled source repository*

+- Please provide the URL of the public version-controlled source repository. [repo-url]
-- The project MUST have a version-controlled source repository that is publicly readable. [repo]
+- The project MUST have a version-controlled source repository that is publicly readable. [repo]&#8224;
-- This source repository MUST track what changes were made, who made the changes, and when the changes were made. [repo-track]
+- This source repository MUST track what changes were made, who made the changes, and when the changes were made. [repo-track]&#8224;
 - The public repository MUST include interim versions for review before release; it MUST NOT include only final releases. [repo-interim]
-- It is RECOMMENDED that projects use common distributed version control software (e.g., git, though git is not specifically required).
+- It is RECOMMENDED that projects use common distributed version control software (e.g., git, though git is not specifically required).&#8224;
 - Projects MAY use private (non-public) branches in specific cases while the change is not publicly released (e.g., for fixing vulnerabilities before the vulnerability is revealed to the public).
 - *Rationale*:  This enables easy tracking and public review.
 Some OSS projects do not use a version control system or do not provide public access to it.
 The lack of a public version control repository makes it unnecessarily difficult to contribute to a project and to track its progress in detail.

 *Bug-reporting process*&#8224;

+- If an issue tracker is used, please provide its URL. [report-url]
+- It is RECOMMENDED that an issue tracker be used for tracking individual issues. [report-tracker]&#8224;
-- The project MUST provide a process for users to submit bug reports (e.g., using an issue tracker or a mailing list). [report-process]
+- The project MUST provide a process for users to submit bug reports (e.g., using an issue tracker or a mailing list). [report-process]&#8224;
-- Developers MUST respond to most bug reports submitted in the last 2-12 months (inclusive); the response need not include a fix. [report-responses]
+- Developers MUST respond to most bug reports submitted in the last 2-12 months (inclusive); the response need not include a fix. [report-responses]&#8224;
-- Developers SHOULD respond to enhancement requests.
-Developers MAY choose not to respond.
+- Developers SHOULD respond to most enhancement requests in the last 2-12 months (inclusive).
+Developers MAY choose not to respond. [enhancement-responses]&#8224;
-- Reports and responses MUST be archived for later searching. [report-archive]
+- Reports and responses MUST be archived for later searching. [report-archive]&#8224;
-- It is RECOMMENDED that an issue tracker be used for tracking individual issues.

-*Unique version numbering*&#8224;
+*Unique version numbering*

 - The project MUST have a unique version number for each release intended to be used by users. [version-unique]
-- The [Semantic Versioning (SemVer) format](http://semver.org) is RECOMMENDED for releases.
+- The [Semantic Versioning (SemVer) format](http://semver.org) is RECOMMENDED for releases. [version-semver]
 - Commit IDs (or similar) MAY be used as as version numbers.
 They are unique, but note that these can cause problems for users as they may not be able to determine  whether or not they're up-to-date.
-- It is RECOMMENDED that git users apply tags to releases.
+- It is RECOMMENDED that git users apply tags to releases. [version-tags]&#8224;

-*ChangeLog*&#8224;
+*ChangeLog*

-- The project MUST provide a "ChangeLog" with a human-readable summary of major changes for each release. [changelog]
-- The ChangeLog MUST NOT be the output of the version control log of every change (e.g., the "git log" command is not a ChangeLog).
+- The project MUST provide a "ChangeLog" with a human-readable summary of major changes for each release.
+The ChangeLog MUST NOT be the output of the version control log of every change (e.g., the "git log" command is not a ChangeLog). [changelog]&#8224;
 - The ChangeLog MUST include whether the new release fixes any known vulnerabilities. [changelog-vulns]
 - The ChangeLog MAY be a separate file (e.g., "ChangeLog" or "changelog" optionally appended by ".txt", ".md", or ".html" extensions), or it MAY use version control system mechanisms such as the [GitHub Releases workflow](https://github.com/blog/1547-release-your-software).
 - *Rationale*: ChangeLogs are important because they help users decide whether or not they will want to update (and what the impact would be), e.g., if the new release fixes vulnerabilities.